skypjack/entt/README.md

   * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
   * They are the best tool to iterate single components.
-  * They are the best tool to iterate multiple components at once when tags are involved or one of the component is assigned to a significantly low number of entities.
+  * They are the best tool to iterate multiple components at once when one of the components is assigned to a significantly low number of entities.
   * They don't affect any other operations of the registry.

   Cons: